Tech Made Simple

 Design

 The best sites let you see the day’s forecast at a glance, including temperature highs and lows, how cold it feels (the “real feel”), and whether you’ll need an umbrella later in the day.
-If there is dangerous weather in your area, a weather advisory is clearly visible.
+A weather advisory is clearly visible if there is dangerous weather in your area.

-All of the best sites have graphical elements that clue you in immediately about important weather information.
-The temperature, precipitation and any weather alerts are hard to miss.
+All the best sites have graphical elements that clue you in immediately about important weather information.
+The temperature, precipitation, and any weather alerts are hard to miss.

 The Weather Channel has a clean graphical interface that clearly shows the current temperature, the day's high and low temperatures, an icon for precipitation, and any weather advisories in the main weather box.
 Below, you'll find the precipitation forecast if relevant.
 As you scroll down the page, you can dig deeper into the forecast.